ambient-innovation/django-ai-kit-auth/django-app/README.rst

 ::

     AI_KIT_AUTH = {
-        "ACTIVATION_ROUTE": "activation",
+        "FRONTEND": {
-        "FRONTEND_URL": "example.com",
+            "URL": "example.com",
+        },
         # ...
     }

-Note that ``FRONTEND_URL`` is a required configuration that does not have a default.
+Note that ``FRONTEND.URL`` is a required configuration that does not have a default.
 Default configurations are:

 ::